 Consider the end-to-end measurement topology: which way is the traffic flowing?
 Determining that is very easy since the measurement points are the same devices that generate the traffic: just compare device addresses to the traffic addresses.
-But, what about in a topology where the measured traffic is mirrored to external measurement devices?
+But, what about in the off-path topology?
 You could think that it is obvious.
 Just look at the topology.
-But, Qosium does not see the topology as we do.
+But, Qosium does not see the topology as we do!
 Instead, Qosium Probes only see the device in which they run and now a single NIC through which all the traffic is coming in.
 The traffic is not originated, nor meant to that node, so there is no information left to tell which way the traffic was flowing in its original point of capture.
 Because of the two-point measurement, the measured one-way delay could be used to tell the direction, but as there can be clock synchronization errors, it cannot be trusted to cover all cases.